-As of June 30, 2012, we had an accumulated deficit of \$210.2 million.
-We may require additional capital in future periods as our clinical-stage and preclinical product candidates advance into later-stage development and as we progress our programs and invest in additional product opportunities.
-However, we may generate positive cash flow for any particular reporting period as a result of the timing of milestone events that may be achieved under our cognitive disorders agreement with AstraZeneca and the timing and extent of costs incurred related to development of our clinical-stage and preclinical product candidates.
+As of September 30, 2012, we had an accumulated deficit of \$218.1 million.
+We may require additional capital in future periods as our product candidates advance into later-stage development and as we progress our programs and invest in additional product opportunities.
+However, we may generate positive cash flow for any particular reporting period as a result of the timing of milestone events that may be achieved under our cognitive disorders agreement with AstraZeneca and the timing and extent of costs incurred related to development of our product candidates.
 Our future capital requirements are difficult to forecast and will depend on many factors, including:

-- the scope, progress, duration, results and cost of clinical trials, as well as non-clinical studies and assessments, of our product candidates and programs; - whether and to what extent milestone events are achieved for either or both of AZD3480 and AZD1446 under our cognitive disorders agreement with AstraZeneca; - whether we establish additional strategic alliances, collaborations and licensing or other comparable arrangements, or whether we pursue and complete any merger, acquisition or other significant corporate transaction, and, if we do, the associated terms in each case; - the extent to which we retain development or commercialization rights or responsibilities for our product candidates that are not subject to our cognitive disorders agreement with AstraZeneca and incur associated development costs, manufacturing costs or costs to establish sales and marketing functions;
+the scope, progress, duration, results and cost of clinical trials, as well as non-clinical studies and assessments, of our product candidates and programs;

-- our ability to manage any impact of our workforce reduction announced in April 2012 or the departure of three executive officers in the first half of 2012 on our operations; - the number and characteristics of product candidates that we pursue and programs that we conduct; - the costs to satisfy our obligations under our cognitive disorders agreement with AstraZeneca and potential future alliances and collaborations; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending patents and other intellectual property rights; - the costs of manufacturing-related services for our product candidates in clinical and late preclinical development; - the costs, timing and outcomes of regulatory reviews or other regulatory actions; - the timing, receipt and amount of sales or royalties, if any, from our potential products; - the extent and scope of our general and administrative expenses; and - the rate of technological advancements for the indications that we target.
+- whether and to what extent milestone events are achieved for either or both of AZD3480 and AZD1446 under our cognitive disorders agreement with AstraZeneca: - whether we establish additional strategic alliances, collaborations and licensing or other comparable arrangements, or whether we pursue and complete any merger, acquisition or other significant corporate transaction, and, if we do, the associated terms in each case; - the extent to which we retain development or commercialization rights or responsibilities for our product candidates that are not subject to our cognitive disorders agreement with AstraZeneca and incur associated development costs, manufacturing costs or costs to establish sales and marketing functions; - our ability to manage any impact on our operations from our two workforce reductions in 2012 or the departure of three executive officers in the first half of 2012; - the number and characteristics of product candidates that we pursue and programs that we conduct; - · the costs to satisfy our obligations under our cognitive disorders agreement with AstraZeneca and potential future alliances and collaborations; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending patents and other intellectual property rights; - the costs of manufacturing-related services for our product candidates in clinical and late preclinical development; - · the costs, timing and outcomes of regulatory reviews or other regulatory actions; - the timing, receipt and amount of sales or royalties, if any, from our potential products; - · the extent and scope of our general and administrative expenses; and - the rate of technological advancements for the indications that we target.